 The financial plan is a forward looking model, meaning that all values reported are for future periods.
-For the purposes of this study, the first year in the model is fiscal year 2018.
-CRW's fiscal year is January 1, 2018 to December 31, 2018.
+For the purposes of this study, the first year in the model is fiscal year 2019.
+CRW's fiscal year is January 1, 2019 to December 31, 2019.
 The model includes projections of sources and uses of funds throughout the study period.
 Figure 1 provides a visual overview of the financial planning process followed by CRW and reviewed by Stantec.
 In addition to forecast assumptions, historical revenues and expenses, existing and planned debt service, and the current CIP serve as the basis for revenue requirement projections.
 Each step of the financial planning process is described individually in greater detail in the following sections.

-Assumptions & Financial Plan 0&M Policies Capital Cost of Service Master Sources and Uses of Funds Rate Design Debt Fixed Asset Revenues Customers Water Resource Financing
+Assumptions & Financial Plan 0&M Policies Capital Cost of Service Master Sources and Uses of Fund: Rate Design Debt SDF's & Revenues Fixed Asset Customers Water Resource Financing